s0up4200/ptparchiver-go/README.md

     client: seedbox1 # Which qBittorrent client to use

 fetchSleep: 5 # Seconds between API requests, do not set lower than 5
+interval: 360 # Minutes between fetch attempts when running as a service (default: 6 hours)
 ```

 ### Container Settings Explained